calipark1213/3340FinalProject/README.md

 ## Introduction

 This data analysis project uses techniques of regression analysis to determine what kind of relationship exists between obesity rates, geographical region, and income across the 4 regions in the US.
 We are dividing the regions into the following: Northeast, Midwest, South, and West.
 The states under those regions can be found on the _census.gov_ document in the abstract.
-Furthermore, each region will be divided into 5 groups depending on income: individuals who make less than $15,000, $25,000 - $34,999, $35,000 - $49,999, $50,000 - $74,999, $75,000 or greater per year.
+Furthermore, each region will be divided into 5 groups depending on income: individuals who make less than $15,000, $25,000 - $34,999, $35,000 - $49,999, $50,000 - $74,999, and $75,000 or greater per year.
 We will be using the techniques we learned from 3340, which includes performing simple/multiple linear regression, calculating maximum likelihood, residual analysis, etc. More will be explained in the Methods section.

 ## Data Description